Lost Cause

 The Song:

-MTV.com, in reporting on Sea Change's upcoming release, referred to "Lost Cause" as "sparse and melancholy, driven by a folksy guitar passage and soft, sedated vocals and embellished with soft brush drumming."
+MTV.com, in reporting on Sea Change's upcoming release at the time, referred to "Lost Cause" as "sparse and melancholy, driven by a folksy guitar passage and soft, sedated vocals and embellished with soft brush drumming."
 That's pretty accurate.
 This was the "single" for the album, as there was a video made, and Beck performed it on David Letterman's show, Conan O'Brien's show, and Jay Leno's show, as well as Saturday Night Live.

 The interesting twist on this "break-up" song is all the people watching you, from the "sorry eyes" not allowing for any privacy.
 Beck allowed in one interview that this was a reference to Los Angeles ("this town is crazy / nobody cares"). ("Yeah, it's an L.A. line," he says regretfully.
 "I wanted to take that line out, but I was too lazy.
 It is, though.
 People are very, I don't know, blasé.")
 The third verse builds on that a bit, where it becomes clear that though people are always watching, they're rarely supportive.